 5. Is it legal to monitor email content?

 Yes.
 It should be noted that all tools provided by the company should be used solely for work purposes and that the employer has the right to control the use of such devices.
 In that regard, the email account belongs to the company.
 According to the National Labor Court of Appeals, employers should regulate corporate emails, and their appropriate use should be formally communicated to employees.

 6. Is it legal to monitor or record phone conversations?

 This subject is still a gray area in Argentina because there are no specific laws on recording and monitoring phone conversations.
 Article 19 of the National Constitution of Argentina emphasizes the “right to privacy.”
 That being said, monitoring or recording is considered permissible if consent is given or the monitoring/recording is necessary to protect the employer’s legitimate interests.
 For example, recorded conversations may be used as evidence of criminal activity.
 The court also requires anyone wishing to intercept communications from an individual to seek a judicial order.

 7. Is it legal to use video monitoring systems in the workplace?

 Yes.
 That said, Section 71 of the amended Argentina National Employment Act (NEL) provides restrictions on the employer’s ability to perform video surveillance in the workplace.
-According to the NEL, an employer wishing to use video surveillance systems must inform employees about the monitoring system.
+According to the NEL, an employer wishing to use video surveillance systems must inform employees about the monitoring system through detailed policies.
 Additionally, employers are obliged to notify the Ministry of Labor of the monitoring before the monitoring.
 Before monitoring is carried out, the following conditions should be met:

 - Monitoring of employees must be reasonable and balanced.